Nursing Career Opportunities in Clinical Leadership

 All types of clinical settings and nursing fields seek nurses with the ability to take the lead in the creation of integrated patient care plans.
 Consequently, the nursing career outlook for those with these skills is good, and compensation also rises accordingly: the median annual wage for nurses in clinical leadership roles is $84,000, much higher than the median annual wage for registered nurses ($65,470).3

 Specific titles that require Clinical Leadership skills can include:

 - Charge Nurse

 "As a result of my degree work and promotion of the Clinical Leader role within the facility at which I work, [I was] offered a position as a Manager."

-– Danielle Piper, '19, MSN Clinical Nurse Leader
+– Danielle Piper, '19, MSN in Clinical Leadership

 The CNL Role and Certification

 The Clinical Nurse Leader role is an advanced generalist role as developed by the American Association of Colleges of Nursing to help clinicians gain the expertise and skills to improve patient care, quality and safety.
 CNL careers can vary across settings, but typically CNLs work at the point of care and responsible for integrating information from other health care team members as well as tests and assessments to developing care plans focused on evidence-based practice, safety, quality, risk mitigation and cost control.